eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 for LoA High.
 For other attestations, LoA High or Substantial will be needed, depending on the requirements of the Attestation Provider.

-###### 6.6.2.3.4 Verifies that the PID key or the attestation key is protected by the WSCD
+###### 6.6.2.3.3 Verifies that the PID key or the attestation key is protected by the WSCD

 Knowing the properties of the WSCD is not very useful if the PID Provider or Attestation Provider cannot be sure that the private key for their new PID or attestation is indeed protected by that WSCD.
-[Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation) describes how the PID Provider or Attestation Provider may be able obtain a proof that the WSCD described in the WUA protects both the WUA private key and the private key of the new PID or attestation.
+[Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation) describes how the PID Provider or Attestation Provider may be able to obtain a proof that the WSCD described in the WUA protects both the WUA private key and the private key of the new PID or attestation.

 ##### 6.6.2.4 PID Provider or Attestation Provider verifies that WUA is not revoked

-[Section 6.5.3](#653-wallet-unit-activation) above described that a Wallet Provider, during activation of a Wallet Unit, issues one or more Wallet Unit Attestation (WUA) to the Wallet Unit.
-If a WUA is valid for longer than 24 hours, it contains revocation information.
+[Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wallet-unit-attestations-to-the-wallet-unit) above described that a Wallet
+Provider, during activation of a Wallet Unit, issues one or more Wallet Unit Attestations (WUA) to the Wallet Unit.
+A WUA contains revocation information.
 During the lifetime of the Wallet Unit, the Wallet Provider regularly verifies that the security of the Wallet Unit is not breached or compromised.
-If the Wallet Unit is no longer secure, the Wallet Provider revokes any of its WUAs that has a remaining validity period of 24 hours or longer.
-If the Wallet Provider uses WUAs with a validity period of less than 24 hours, it stops issuing new WUAs to a Wallet Unit that is no longer secure.
-The WUA thus allows PID Providers, Attestation Providers and Relying Parties to verify that the Wallet Unit is not revoked.
+If the Wallet Unit is no longer secure, the Wallet Provider revokes all of the corresponding WUAs.
+The WUA thus allows PID Providers and Attestation Providers to verify that the Wallet Unit is not revoked.

+Moreover, [Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wallet-unit-attestations-to-the-wallet-unit) also explains that [CIR 2024/2977] requires that PID Providers must verify regularly, during the entire lifetime of the PID, whether the Wallet Unit on which that PID is residing is revoked by the Wallet Provider.
+They can do this using the revocation information in the WUA they received during PID issuance.
+PID Providers must also verify regularly whether the Wallet Provider has been suspended or cancelled in the associated Trusted List.
+If either of these events happens, the PID Provider must revoke the PID.
+Therefore, by verifying the revocation status of the PID, the Relying Party Instance implicitly verifies the revocation status of the Wallet Unit.
+See [Technical Specification 3](./technical-specifications/ts3-wallet-unit-attestation.md) for more information.

+Attestation Providers can use the same mechanism to provide the same assurance to Relying Parties, although this is not required by the CIR.
+See also [Section 6.6.3.12](#66312-relying-party-optionally-trusts-issuer-to-regularly-verify-that-wallet-unit-is-not-revoked).

 [Topic 38](./annexes/annex-2/annex-2-high-level-requirements.md#a2338-topic-38---wallet-unit-revocation)
 describes Wallet Unit revocation in more detail.